chrislongo/TidyJSON/README.md

 # Issues

-* Not sure how non UTF-8 encodings are handled.
+* Non UTF-8 encodings are not handled well in Sublime Text 2 versions below 2144.

 # Install